 The structure of this template must be followed when preparing your proposal.
-It has been designed in line with the Key principles and concepts of the EIT KIC model (see Call text with the invitation to submit proposals for 2023-2025 KIC Business Plans) to ensure that the important aspects of your planned work are presented in a way that will enable the independent experts to make an effective assessment against the evaluation criteria.
+It has been designed in line with the Key principles and concepts of the EIT KIC model (see text with Invitation to submit a proposal for the KIC Business Plan of Culture & Creativity 2024-2025) to ensure that the important aspects of your planned work are presented in a way that will enable the independent experts to make an effective assessment against the evaluation criteria.
 Sections 1, 2 and 3 each correspond to an evaluation criterion.